-Cookies are small packets of information left on your computer once you access certain websites.
-The cookie places information on your devices to later identify the returning user.
-This is problematic when you wish to keep your privacy to yourself, as some cookies can crawl and track you to websites you visit next- identifying your behaviour patterns and more.
+Cookies are small packets of information left in your browser once you access certain websites.
+The cookie places information on your device to later identify the returning user.
+If you wish to keep your online activity to yourself, you’re not going to like them – some types of cookies can crawl and track you to websites you visit next, identifying your behavior patterns and more.

 The name is rather misleading because supercookies are not actually cookies.
 Why so?
 Supercookies aren’t stored locally in your browser after being downloaded from websites, like regular cookies.
 Instead, they are injected at the network level as Unique Identifier Headers (UIDH).
 Simply speaking, a UIDH is a piece of information that makes your Internet connection unique.

 In March 2016, the Federal Communications Commission (FCC) fined Verizon $1.35 million for using UIDH-type supercookies that let websites track Internet users without their knowledge.

 As a response, Access Now – a non-profit organization dedicated to an open and free Internet – launched a tool Amibeingtracked.com where people could test whether their mobile carriers were monitoring them by injecting supercookies to their web requests.
 According to the study results, 15.3% of website visitors were being tracked by UIDHs.

 Also, the study reported at least nine telecommunications providers that were using supercookies to monitor their customers’ online behavior.
 And this type of tracking is going global – mobile carriers in 10 countries around the world, including Canada, China, India, Mexico, Morocco, Peru, the Netherlands, Spain, the United States, and Venezuela, were found to have deployed tracking headers.

 Tracking cookies aren’t harmful to your computer in a way that viruses and malware are.
 However, cookies threaten something more important than your device – your privacy.